 I love how these are two creative grown-ups who know themselves, struggling with real concerns, and the heart of the novel is them becoming each other’s best cheerleaders.

 (For anyone who’s read the book, I am SO MAD that the short film Nick makes with Noah isn’t real.
 I want to see it!)

 Content warnings: (1) Nick initiates the meet-cute kiss without explicit permission, but it’s clear in the text that he pauses long enough for Noah to say no, and later he does acknowledge that it was a gray area.
 (2) Noah discusses, at a high level, growing up with abuse, including sexual abuse.

-Diversity note: Jones is a woman of color.
+Diversity note: Jones is a black woman.